Walter Andreas Schwarz: Career and later life

 In 1948, he started working as a translator for the BBC in London, where he lived for many years.
 He later also lived in Paris and eventually moved back to Germany.

 In 1956, he and Freddy Quinn became the two German participants at the first Eurovision Song Contest, which took place in Lugano, Switzerland.
-Allegedly, a national final was held prior to the contest, but it is unclear whether it actually took place.
+A national final was held prior to the contest.
 Schwarz participated with a song titled "Im Wartesaal zum großen Glück", which he wrote and composed himself.
 In the song, whose lyrics contain a lot of surreal imagery, Schwarz criticizes the German Vergangenheitsbewältigung and the attempt of many Germans, especially in the immediate post-war era, to deny the past and sweep their own involvement in the Holocaust under the rug.
 His placing is not known, but it is rumoured that he finished second.

 He later went on to become a successful author and narrator of audiobooks and radio dramas.
 In 1967, Schwarz produced a radio segment called Wiedergutmachung, which was influenced by his own experiences of trying to receive reparations for the persecution he experienced, criticizing the fact that the German bureaucracy was trying to get him to settle for a small payment.

 He also had some small acting roles in various movies and TV series during the 1950s, 1960s and 1970s.

 In 1985, he appeared, along with many other former German representatives, as the interval act of the German national final, which was a medley of all German entries until that year.

 In 1986, together with Dieter Süverkrüp, he recorded an album containing poems and songs written by Erich Mühsam.

-Schwarz, who was never married, died on 1 April 1992 in Heidelberg.
+Schwarz, who was never married, died in 1992 in Heidelberg.